 Positive Psychology is the scientific study of the strengths and virtues that enable individuals and communities to thrive.
 Positive Education applies this evidence-based knowledge in practical and relevant ways within a school environment, enabling our students to learn, grow and flourish.

-In 2017, our Positive Psychology theme at The Peninsula School is Perspective.
+In 2017, our Positive Psychology theme at Peninsula Grammar is Perspective.

 Perspective is the lens with which we view the world.
 A person with perspective is able to consider different viewpoints, see the big picture, and make informed decisions.
 Being able to appreciate another person’s point of view is very important in developing empathy and good relationships.
 When we understand issues or events through different perspectives, we build and strengthen the neural networks in our brain that enable us to reason (and think) before we take action.